 But if you want to be a writer who brings in readers, it’s essential to get eyes on your book.
-Drawing in loyal readers is an entirely other aspects of writing.
-Your target audience is the perfect fit for your work.
-Others are versatile and will write to market in order to get in front of readers.
+Drawing in loyal readers is an entirely different skillset than writing.

 Word of mouth is one of the best ways to hit book sales.
 The more people who read your book and love it, leave reviews, talk to their friends about it, etc., the more news of your book spreads, the more new readers you bring in.

 However, getting those initial readers is an important step of creating those word of mouth conversations.

 Most authors have experienced low book sales, there is a entire framework for fixing it once it happens, but realize that having an ads budget will help you avoid that phase potentially.

 The more information you have about your audience, the larger your chances of reaching more readers.
 If you’ve done the research to write to market, even better.